pmcgrenery/WxBrief/README.md

         - The fullscreen gives the map a position fixed attribute and stretches it across the available area on the device.
         - The legend toggler show the legend on the right-hand side with the related precipitation intensities hanging off the left-hand side of the legend so that the user can hover these over an area of interest and examine the type of precipitation in a particular area.
         - The base layer button displays a list of available base layer maps.
 The default will be dark and the user can switch to dark, light or satellite imagery.
 The map base layers are provided by MapBox.
         - The radar data is provided by the Rainviewer API.
-I chose to use 256 px tiles as opposed to 512 px tiles to reduce the weight of the app on data so that it can be used on aeroplane wifi.
+I chose to use 512 px tiles as opposed to 256 px tiles to ensure important detail in the radar picture is not missed.
+This is particularly important in the US where there is a much higher definition radar coverage available.
         - The radar data from Rainviewer API can be displayed in many different versions.
 The chosen radar display format is RAINBOW @ SELEX-SI.
 The intended users are pilots and the colour scheme used for the different precipitation types is very similar to what pilots see on their built-in aircraft radar displays.
 See below image showing the similarity of the two.
         <img src="docs/radar-sample.png">
         - A semi-transparent radar mask is applied to the map to display to the user where there is radar coverage.